acorn-technology/react-and-rn-intro/tutorial/redux/README.md

     <div id="debug"></div>

-If you now refresh your browser you should see a new tab in the browser developer tools called *Redux*.
+If you refresh your browser you should see a new tab in the browser developer tools called *Redux*.
 However, it says `No store found`.
-We need to provide a third argument to `createStore()` that adds this stuff as an *enhancer*, which is something that is similar to middleware, but let's not delve into such details.
+We need to provide a third argument to `createStore()` that adds this stuff as an *enhancer*, which is something that is similar to middleware, but let's not delve deeper into that.

 Again, change your `createStore()` call to the following: